ubc-library-rc/intro-git/content/02_getting_started.md

 ~~~
 $ git branch new-feature
 ~~~
+{: .shell-input}

 Now, if you run `git branch` again, you should see two branches with only one of them active.
 Git uses the keyword `checkout` to switch between branches.
 The default branch in Git is `master` or `main`.
-This branch is not different than any other branch in a Git repository.
+This branch is no different than any other branch in a Git repository.
 To move to the newly created branch, `new-feature`, we ask git to "checkout" this branch:

 Input
 {: .label .label-green}
 ~~~
 $ git checkout new-feature
 ~~~
+{: .shell-input}

 You can run `git status` to check the current/active branch.
 Some shell themes provide graphical hints to inform you of the current branch at all times.